 Very recently, \cite{datta2022perspectives} reviewed our current understanding of the broader topic of viscoelastic flow instabilities and elastic turbulence.
-They suggest representing experimental measurements and theoretical analyses of the critical conditions for the onset of viscoelastic flow instabilities in the $De-Re$ or $Wi-Re$ plane.
-In this plane, a set of exploratory experiments with a given rate-independent viscoelastic fluid in a fixed geometry trace a straight line with a slope given by $El=De/Re=\tau_s \eta_0 /(\rho R^2)$ (see Fig. 4 in \cite{datta2022perspectives}) eventually intersecting with a corresponding stability boundary demarcating the critical conditions for the onset of instability.
-Tracing the critical conditions using different viscoelastic fluids and flow geometries enables the entire phase space to be explored, and the various flow states observed will showcase the transitions in the instability mechanisms as inertial, elastic, and geometric effects are varied.
-In the present work, we investigate the development of time-dependent instabilities in a family of shear-thinning viscoelastic polyisobutylene (PIB) solutions of different concentrations (c$_P$) using a set of cone and plate geometries of different cone angles ($\theta$) and radii ($R$) to elucidate the combined effects of fluid elasticity, shear-thinning, inertia, and geometry on the onset of torsional viscoelastic flow instabilities.
+They suggest representing the critical conditions for the onset of viscoelastic flow instabilities in the $Wi-Re$ plane.
+In this plane, a set of exploratory experiments with a given rate-independent viscoelastic fluid in a fixed geometry trace a line with a slope given by the elasticity number $El=Wi/Re$ (see Fig. 4 in \cite{datta2022perspectives}) eventually intersecting with a corresponding stability boundary demarcating the critical conditions for the onset of instability.
+Tracing the critical conditions using different viscoelastic fluids and flow geometries enables exploration of the entire phase space, and the various flow states observed will showcase the transitions in the instability mechanisms as inertial, elastic, and geometric effects are varied.
+In the present work, we investigate the development of time-dependent instabilities in a family of shear-thinning viscoelastic polyisobutylene (PIB) solutions of different PIB concentrations (c$_P$) using a set of cone-and-plate geometries of different cone angles ($\theta$) and radii ($R$) to elucidate the combined effects of fluid elasticity, shear-thinning, inertia, and geometry on the onset of torsional viscoelastic flow instabilities.